rsp-esl/pxt-pcf8574/README.md

 # PCF8574

-A MakeCode-PXT extension for the PCF8574 8-bit I/O expander (I2C).
+A MakeCode-PXT extension for the PCF8574(AT) I2C device which can be used an 8-bit I/O expander.

 ![](icon.png)